John-Kostick/vzome-sharing/_posts/2022-12-17-60-gon-field-paraboloid-11-33-21.md

   </figcaption>
 </figure>

 The curving surfaces in these models are indicated by points and reference lines.
-The parabola shown in Scenes is generated graphically using √n values for points along x axis, and linear values on vertical axis.
+The parabola shown in Scenes is generated graphically using √n values for points along x axis, and integer or rational values on vertical axis.
 Below, parabolas are used to compose a hyperbolic paraboloid, known as a Hypar, indicated by points, as with the circular one above.
-Scenes shows section planes and a sample of double ruling, where the surface has two straight lines on it intersecting at each point.
+Scenes shows section planes and a sample of double ruling, where the surface has two straight lines on it intersecting at each point on it.

 <figure style="width: 87%; margin: 5%">
  <vzome-viewer style="width: 100%; height: 60vh"  show-scenes="true"